neondatabase/website/content/docs/tutorial/create-project-and-schema.md

   (10, 'Neon', 10, 'Ne');
 ```

 To view the data that you added, select **Tables** from the sidebar in the Neon Console and select the `elements` table.
+The **Tables** feature allows you to easily explore the data in your Neon databases.

 The data you inserted should be visible.

 ![Neon tables](/docs/get-started-with-neon/neon_tables.png)

-The **Tables** feature in the Neon allows you to easily explore the data in your Neon databases.